-5. ACCOUNTING POLICIES (Continued) Summary of significant accounting policies (Continued)
+5. ACCOUNTING POLICIES (Continued) Material accounting policies (Continued)

 (8) Interest income and expense, fee and commission income and other operating income (Continued)

 (ii) Fee and commission income

 The Group earns fee and commission income from a diverse range of services it provides to its customers.
 Fee income can be divided into the following two categories: